-Correct spelling, explanation: this form is correct; its origin goes way back to Anglo-French appointer.
+Correct spelling, explanation: this form is correct; its origin goes way back to the Anglo-French appointer.
 This origin is where double p comes from (point and prefix a-).
-Then, prefix dis- was added.
+Then, the prefix dis- was added.
 Therefore disappoint is the correct form, and

 disapoint is incorrect.